-- Analog Input Card, connect 3-, 4-, or 5-wire RGB source to Red/Pr, Green/Y, Blue/Pb, H/C and V using 3, 4 or 5 BNC connectors as required. - Dual SD/HD SDI Input Card, connect SDI (Serial Digital Interface) cable to one of the two inputs, 1-IN or 2-IN.
-Both standard-definition (SD) and high-definition (HD) signals are accepted and automatically recognized on either input. - Dual Link DVI Input Card, connect a single or dual DVI video signal to the DVI-I connector, an analog video signal to the DVI-I connector or an analog video signal to the VGA connector.
-The DVI signal may contain HDCP (High-Bandwidth Digital Content Protection). - Twin HDMI Input Card, connect HDMI (High-Definition Multimedia Interface) cable to one of the two inputs, 1-IN or 2-IN. - Video Decoder Input Card, depending on the source you can apply the following; - Composite video source to 1-CVBS, using a BNC Cable NOTE: Same signal can be used on 4, 5 or 6 when input is selected as CVBS. - A component signal on Inputs 4(Pr), 5(Y), 6(Pb) using BNC Connectors.
+- Analog Input Card, connect 3-, 4-, or 5-wire RGB source to Red/Pr, Green/Y, Blue/Pb, H/C and V using 3, 4 or 5 BNC connectors as required. - Dual 3G/SD/HD SDI Input Card, connect SDI (Serial Digital Interface) cable to one of the two inputs, 1-IN or 2-IN.
+Both standard-definition (SD) and high-definition (HD) 3GHz signals are accepted and automatically recognized on either input. - Dual Link DVI Input Card, connect a single or dual link DVI video signal to the DVI-I connector, an analog video signal to the DVI-I connector or an analog video signal to the VGA connector.
+The DVI signal may contain HDCP (High-Bandwidth Digital Content Protection). - Twin HDMI Input Card, connect HDMI (High-Definition Multimedia Interface) cable to one of the two inputs, 1-IN or 2-IN.

+- Video Decoder Input Card, depending on the source you can apply the following; - Composite video source to 1-CVBS, using a BNC Cable NOTE: Same signal can be used on 4, 5 or 6 when input is selected as CVBS. - Component input grouping is selected in the projector menu, see Section 3.8 Configuration Adjusting System Parameters and Advanced Controls. - A component signal on Inputs 4(Pr), 5(Y), 6(Pb) using BNC Connectors.
 NOTE: Grouped as a component input, YPbPr. - S-Video to one of the two, 2-SVID or 3-SVID using S-Video cable. - S-Video using two BNC cables, with Luma (Y) connected to 4 (Sy) and Chroma (C) connected to 6 (Sc).
 NOTE: Must be grouped as 1 S-Video + 1 CVBS. - DMX512 Interface Card, has two 5pin XLR connectors 1 (input) male and 1 (output) female.
 If there is active communications on the DMX512 Interface card the power LED will blink between low intensity and high intensity.

-Refer to Section 2.3 Connecting Sources for more details.
+Refer to Section 2.4 Connecting Sources for more details.